Tithing and Donations

 3. Using the "Give" button below, make an one-time or recurring donation via Tithe.ly (Please note, Tithe.ly charges a transaction fee)

-Specific Causes that may be of interest beyond the daily operation of the congregation:
+Specific Causes that may be of interest beyond the daily operations of the congregation:

 Please note that we do not currently have charitable status with the Canada Revenue Agency and so are unable to issue tax receipts.